 The Castaño family owns over 410 hectares of vineyards in the Yecla DO...

 in south-eastern Spain.
 80% of these vineyards are planted with the native Monastrell variety.
-Castaño symbolises the best of what southern Spain has to offer: rich, warm climate wines made from grapes grown at altitude and transformed into robustly modern wines.
-For several generations, Bodegas Castaño has been a pioneer in the region.
+For several generations, Bodegas Castaño has been a pioneer in this region and has come to symbolise the best of what southern Spain has to offer: rich, warm climate wines made from grapes grown at altitude, resulting in wines of great character and finesse.

 This wine is from Las Gruesas and Pozuelo vineyards which are situated at an altitude 750m above sea level.
 This area has a very different microclimate from the rest of the region which is clearly continental.
 It has minimum temperatures of -10ºC in winter and up to 42ºC in summer.
 The area is prone to infrequent spells of heavy rain.
 The average age of the vines is 38 years old and the density is 1,600 vines per hectare.
 Soils are a mix of sandstone and limestone.